 Getting into the tech industry is an excellent and clever career move as record-breaking growths are currently being experienced in the tech industry.
 The job outlook for computer and information scientists alone are at 22 percent from 2020-2030.
 Many companies are also expected to invest more money in artificial intelligence in years to come.

 With this growth outlook in tech and a salary ranging from $66,000 to $130,000, a data scientist job can definitely provide a stable income for the foreseeable future.
 So if you want to jump into a data science career path, start now by improving your educational background either by getting a degree or enhancing your technical skills.

 Best Jobs for Data Scientists FAQ

 Can I get into data science without a degree?

 Yes, becoming a data scientist without a degree is possible.
-Most professionals in this field have a degree, but you can study data science through coding bootcamps and online courses.
+Most professionals in this field have a degree, but you can study data science through coding bootcamps and online data science courses.
 However, it’s important to note that you will still need to have experience, which can be done by applying for an internship.

 How can data scientists get a salary increase?

 You can increase your salary by advancing your education by attending a bootcamp or enrolling in an advanced degree program, applying for a senior role, or changing industries.